rachbry/recipme-django-cookbook/README.md

 - Can view, edit and delete their own recipes
 - Can add recipes to their favourites

-They will have a personalised home page with all their recipes on it and will be able to view recipes they have favourited both from their own and the site recipe collections.
+They will have a personalised home page with all their recipes on it and will be able to view recipes they have favourited, both from their own and the site recipe collections.
 Each recipe card will be a clickable link to the full recipe.
 The same page layout will be used for the recipe collection, the users homepage and the favourite recipes page to maintain consistency and simplicity throughout.

 ![Screenshot 2023-12-07 at 13 33 50](https://github.com/rachbry/recipme-django-cookbook/assets/73660517/f688c986-8040-48cb-938a-64b20b189f72)